 The history of aluminum is very old.
 However, it has recently been transformed into a form used today.
 Although aluminum is the most common metal in the world, pure aluminum does not exist naturally.
 Aluminum atoms are easily attached to other metals that make up the compounds.

-It is also impossible to isolate aluminum by melting compounds in the furnace, such as with iron.
+It is also impossible to isolate aluminum by melting compounds in the furnace, such as iron.
 Obtaining püre aluminum is a little bit hard.
 The aluminum manufacturing process is much more complex and requires a large amount of electricity.
 For this reason, aluminum smelting machines have always been built around energy sources, hydroelectric power plants that do not pollute the environment.
 But let’s start again anyway.

-Aluminum Manufacturing Process
+What is Aluminum Manufacturing Process

 The aluminum production process can be divided into three stages;

 - First, bauxite containing aluminum is removed from the ground.

 - The bauxite is then made into alumina or aluminum oxide.

 - Pure aluminum is produced using electrolytic reduction.

 In this process, aluminum oxide is disassembled using an electric current.
 Approximately 4- tons of bauxite is processed into 2 tons of alumina, which can be made around 1 ton of aluminum.

 There are various minerals in the world where aluminum can be obtained.
 However, the most common raw material is bauxite.
 Bauxite is a mineral primarily composed of aluminum oxide mixed with some other minerals.
 Bauxite is considered high quality if it contains more than 50% aluminum oxide.